- Educational Institution

 - Show a clear path to impact in their chosen areas of focus, including through partnerships with the offshore wind industry, state and local governments, tribes, and stakeholder groups; and outreach to and engagement with key non-participating stakeholders and other entities; and

 - Identify how their solutions can support broader national thinking and expertise consistent with the deployment acceleration, reliability, and sustainability goals of the Centers.

 Under this FOA, EERE envisions awarding financial assistance awards in the form of cooperative agreements with an estimated performance period of up to five years.
 It is anticipated that one to two university-led Centers of Excellences will be funded through this opportunity; more Centers may be funded as appropriations allow.
 The activities to be funded under this FOA will support the government-wide approach to the climate crisis by collaboratively addressing offshore wind energy development and deployment challenges, supporting the energy transitions that are critical for climate protection.

 WETO is focused on three key opportunities for U.S. offshore wind energy through 2030 and beyond:

 - Reduce the cost of wind energy for all applications targeting fixed-bottom offshore wind to 5.1 cents/kWh by 2030.

 - Enable the integration of up to 50% wind energy or more into the U.S. grid while increasing grid resilience and reliability and supporting the electrification of U.S. industry, transportation, and buildings.

 - Reduce impacts on the environment and affected communities and facilitate just, inclusive, and equitable development and delivery of wind energy.

-Applicants must submit a Letter of Intent and a Concept Paper by 5:00pm ET on 6/8/2023 to be eligible to submit a Full Application.
+Applicants had to submit a Letter of Intent and a Concept Paper by 5:00pm ET on 6/8/2023 to be eligible to submit a Full Application.